 In the experiments, we allow people to rank who they would like to have in their group for further rounds of investments so we can see if past behavior (percent contributed to the public good), gender, and race affect ranking.
 The different treatments allow us to tease apart differences in ranking due to past performance and due to the gender and race of the person being ranked.
 Each person ranked the other nineteen subjects in order from most preferred to least preferred as fellow group members.
-We use OLS regressions to see how the rank received is affected by the gender and race of the person being ranked as well as the past performance.
+We use fixed-effects regressions to see how the rank received is affected by the gender and race of the person being ranked as well as the past performance.

-In the regressions, it is not clear what is the most relevant measure of performance for subjects making a decision on how to rank others.
 As mentioned in section 2, treatments Contribution Only, Contribution and Photos and Two Types revealed subjects average past contributions.
 However, contributions are not strictly comparable across experimental sessions due to the fact that the distribution of average contributions varied across sessions for any treatment.
 An average contribution of 10 tokens may be the highest average contribution in one session but the median average contribution in another session.
-To make comparisons across sessions meaningful, we use the subject's predicted rank for that session's distribution of contributions.
-So, if a subject had the highest average contribution, her predicted rank would be the highest, no matter what the actual value of that contribution is.
-Also, contributions are a cardinal variable while people are asked an ordinal question.
-That is, using contributions straight might insufficiently control for performance.6
+To make comparisons across sessions meaningful, we use the subject's expected rank for that session's distribution of contributions.
+So, if a subject had the highest average contribution, her expected rank would be one, and if it was the lowest, it would be nineteen.
+Ties were assigned the average rank.